 At current exchange rates, that’s around $7K USD, 6K EUR, 5K EUR, or 50 Lakh in India.
 Of course, that’s before taxes (which are significant in Europe) and it’s assuming somewhat constant exchange rates.

-But it’s an indication of the fact that CFMOTO are pricing a highly-specified bike at 20-40% less than the competition (40% less than an Aprilia RS660, 20% less than a Yamaha YZF-R6).
+But it’s an indication of the fact that CFMOTO are pricing a highly-specified bike at 20-40% less than the immediate competition.

 Other Incarnations of the CFMOTO 700CL-X